krisahil/give/README.md

 DonorTools, a CRM for non-profits.

 You will need an account with each of these providers in order to use Give.
 The accounts are free up to a point.
-Stripe doesn't charge you a monthly fee, only a fee per transaction (2.9% + .30 per transaction).
-In order to use the ACH service you do need to escrow some money since ACH doesn't have the protections for the processor that credit cards do.
+Stripe doesn't charge you a monthly fee, only a fee per transaction (2.9% + .30 per transaction for credit/debit cards).
 ACH fees are $.25 per charge and there is no fee for transfers to your own bank account after charging the customer.

 ## License